adiadnyana22/bimasuca/README.md

-# BMCC Web Profile
+# BIMASUCA - Binus Malang Sustainable Campus

-Welcome to BMCC Web Profile Repository!
+Welcome to BIMASUCA Website Project Repository!

 Here we store our website code for development and developed by our team.

+- Hanustavira Guru Acarya
+- Made Adi Adnyana
+- Nicolaus Avenito

 # 🎯 Navigation